 - Turn off the system when you don’t need hot water

-A blocked drain is perhaps the worst plumbing issue that anyone would ever want to deal with.
+A clogged drain is perhaps the worst plumbing issue that anyone would ever want to deal with.
 To avoid such a plumbing problem during the holiday season, here is what you can do:

-- Make sure you have trash cans in all the bathrooms and near the kitchen sink.
-Ask your guests to use trash bin for trash.
+- Make sure you have a bin in all of the bathrooms and near the kitchen sink.
+Ask your guests to use the bin for trash.
 Often, we assume cigarette butts and cotton swabs won’t be a problem when they go down the drain.
-Even though small, they could get stuck in the drain pipes and clog them.
-Instruct the kids to dispose of their candy wrappers in trash bins.
+Even though they’re small, they could get stuck in the drain pipes and clog them.
+Instruct the kids to dispose of their candy wrappers in the bin.

 - Use a drain strainer to catch the hair in the bathroom.